 This considers a lot more context about the surroundings (read: “business context”), like wind speed, chill factor, etc. Adding these contexts to the measure helps us derive the metric.
 Similarly, there are other “processes” that can be used to derive metrics from measures.
 One of the more common ones is “aggregation,” like sum, max, min, average, etc. over time.
 This adds the reference context of “time” to the measure for deriving the metric.

 This is another of those misunderstood and often overlooked values in the story of your data.
 A performance indicator is a metric with business context which we want to track to help drive actionable decisions.

-Many times, we just say the metric, for example annual sales revenue, is the indicator we want to track.
+Many times, we just say the metric, for example, annual sales revenue, is the indicator we want to track.
 However, the annual sales revenue itself does not give us the performance of our sales.
 We must compare it with a similar metric like a target or previous achievements to indicate how the sales “performed.”

-The sales number of $30M may a good metric, but when compared to last year’s sales of $50M is not good performance.
+The sales number of $30M may a good metric, but when compared to last year’s sales of $50M is not a good performance.
 With the comparator of last year’s sales revenue, we know that we need to take action to improve the sales for this year.